ezair/Autograding-System/README.md

 		The script has instructions as to how it works.

-Important note:
+Important note on running project:
 	All commands stated may need to be run with sudo, varying on your computer and operating system.

 	Before doing anything, you want to run "docker-compose build" so that you can make any needed install changes that are required.

 	Next, run "docker-compose run web python3 manage.py migrate" (this will perform the migrations needed to populate the database)

 	Then you can simply type "docker-compose up" to begin running the project's web server.

 	To sign into admin page, Username: "admin", Password: "password"

 	To sign into as a basic, Username: "user", Password: "userpassword"

 	Varying on your computer, you may have to put sudo in front of the command.

+Recommended way to run project:
+	In the main directory of the project "autograder/", run the following:
+		"python3 run.py all"	(leave the quotes out...)

+	This will launch a script and deal with all the steps of building and loading tables.

+	THIS WILL ONLY WORK ON MAC AND LINUX COMPUTERS

 EMAIL ACCOUNT INFORMATION:
 	instructor email: autograderinstructor@gmail.com
 	instructor password: autograder1

+ADMIN ACCOUNT INFORMATION:
+	username:	admin
+	password:	password

+STUDENT ACCOUNT INFORMATION:
+	username:	student
+	password:	autograder1